DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-17-allowing-users-to-contact-support.md

   opengraphImage: true
 ---

-There are currently several actions in the service that users cannot do themselves, and instead need to email the support team for by.
+There are currently several actions in the service that users cannot complete themselves, and instead need to email the support team.

 We have designed a form that would enable users to more easily contact the support team for these actions.

 ## The issue

-Actions users are currently unable to do within the service include:
+Actions users are unable to complete within the service include:

 * correcting someone’s date of birth
 * correcting someone’s teacher reference number (TRN)